nietras/nietras.github.io/_posts/2021-01-22-onnxruntime.md

 ## Build
 ONNX Runtime is build via CMake files and a `build.bat` script.
 Running `.\build.bat --help` displays build script parameters.
+Building is also covered in [Building ONNX Runtime](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md) and documentation is generally very nice and worth a read.

 Below is the parameters I used to build the ONNX Runtime with support for the execution providers mentioned above.